 Cecsarini was in need of a business partner and in the summer of 1992, Charles Kakuk, who was working in marketing at the Milwaukee Ballet, reached out.
 His phone call began a long and successful relationship with Cecsarini and the company as Kakuk brought many administrative talents to Next Act.

-1993 – 1995
+1993 – 1998

 1998 – 2000

-2005 – 2010
+2005 – 2011

-These five years saw more changes for Next Act, as Wright left to assume Artistic Directorship at Milwaukee Chamber Theatre.
+These six years saw more changes for Next Act, as Wright left to assume Artistic Directorship at Milwaukee Chamber Theatre.
 In addition, the Off-Broadway building was sold and Next Act once again faced the challenge of creating a new theatre space.
 In 2010, Next Act staged its final production at the Off-Broadway, the 2010 Next Actors Benefit performance.
 The Journey Home Capital Campaign to build Next Act’s new Walker’s Point facility began with critical initial support from subscribers and generous benefactors David and Julia Uihlein.

 Next Act’s 2010-11 season was housed at the Tenth Street Theatre while offices and rehearsal space were temporarily located at 219 N. Milwaukee Street.
 Construction for Next Act’s new home began in May 2011 with a tight completion deadline of October 6, 2011, in time for the first performance of the 22nd season.

-2011 – 2012
+2011 – 2022

 Next Act opened its new home at 255 S. Water Street with the powerful play THE EXONERATED.
 Next Act now had a dynamic new home with 152 seats that embraced an intimate, three-sided thrust stage.
+Within four seasons in its new space, Next Act had retired all construction debt.

 The new facility brought with it an expansion of Next Act’s mission: to provide affordable performance space for other companies, emerging groups and independent artists.

 Shortly before the 2014-15 season began, Kakuk lost his long battle with cancer.
 “He has truly given us his all and Next Act survives as a testament to his determination and commitment,” Cecsarini said.
+From that point, Cecsarini served as the company’s sole leader, navigating Next Act successfully through the next eight years.

 The company faced challenges during its 2020-21 season due to the COVID-19 pandemic, including show cancellations and the need to adapt plays to video format for online viewing.
 Dedicated artists, patrons, donors and staff helped the company weather the storm, however, and Next Act returned for in-person performances in fall 2021.

 Next Act Theatre continues to offer a four-production season of compelling and thought-provoking plays, enjoying a loyal and growing patron base.
-The company is particularly noted for its acting excellence, accessible performance style and for a varied and consistently interesting selection of stories.
-Next Act has mounted more than 100 main stage productions, most of them being area premieres, and seven original scripts.

 For a printable version of our history, please download our History Document.